 Section 5312.06 | Powers of owner's association.

 (1) Annually adopt and amend an estimated budget for revenues and expenditures.
-Any budget shall include reserves in an amount adequate to repair and replace major capital items in the normal course of operations without the necessity of special assessments, unless the owners, exercising not less than a majority of the voting power of the owners association, waive the reserve requirement annually.
+Any budget shall include reserves in an amount adequate to repair and replace major capital items in the normal course of operations without the necessity of special assessments, unless the owners, exercising not less than a majority of the voting power of the owners association, waive the reserve requirement in writing annually.

 (2) Collect assessments for common expenses from owners in accordance with section 5312.10 of the Revised Code.